Asthma in 2026: Current Standards of Care and Managing Essential Asthma Symptoms

 8. How do I know if I need a home visit from an asthma specialist?

 If your symptoms are fluctuating, you find it difficult to travel to a clinic during a flare-up, or you need a professional to assess your home environment for triggers, a home visit is ideal.
-Services like Doctor2me allow for a comprehensive clinical exam and medication review in your own environment, providing a higher level of comfort and safety.
+In-home care services allow an independent, licensed provider to do a comprehensive clinical exam and medication review in your own environment, providing a higher level of comfort and safety.

 You May Also Like